 Rural residential tenancies in England

 Residential lettings are a common feature on rural estates and farms.
-Twenty years on from the change in emphasis from assured tenancies to assured shorthold tenancies (ASTs), the number of non-shorthold arrangements is decreasing.
+Twenty years on from the change in emphasis from assured tenancies to assured shorthold tenancies (ASTs), the number of non-shorthold arrangements is decreasing, although a shift back to assured tenancies is now likely in 2025, with the proposed abolition of ASTs pursuant to the Renters' Rights Bill, which was introduced to Parliament in September 2024.

 The protection of agricultural occupiers originates from the Rent (Agriculture) Act 1976 and that Act continues to govern arrangements granted to qualifying agricultural workers which pre-date 15 January 1989.
 Since 15 January 1989, agricultural workers have been protected by the Housing Act 1988 in the form of assured agricultural occupancies (AAOs).